NativeScript/mlkit/packages/mlkit-core/README.md

 ```

 ## Use @nativescript/mlkit-core

-- Using `@nativescript/mlkit-core` consists of
+The usage of `@nativescript/mlkit-core` has the following flow:

+1. Registering and adding [MLKitView](#mlkitview-class) to your markup.

+2. Set the `detectionType` and listen to the `detection` event

- registering and adding [MLKitView](#mlkitview-class) to your markup.
-Then, to use all the vision APIs at once, set the `detectionType` property to `'all'` and identify them in the `detection` event's handler.
+To use all the vision APIs at once, set the `detectionType` property to `'all'` and identify them in the `detection` event's handler.
-- To access a specific API, Barcode scanning for example, set the `detectionType` property to the API name (`'barcode'` for Barcode scanning), AND import that API's NativeScript plugin.
+To access a specific API, Barcode scanning for example, set the `detectionType` property to the API name (`'barcode'` for Barcode scanning), AND import that API's NativeScript plugin.

+3. Check if ML Kit is supported
+4. Request for permission to access the device camera

 ### Core